MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-assistant.md

 ---
-title: "Configure the Assistant"
+title: "Configure the assistant"
-description: "Configure Assistant to help sellers track their daily actions and communications through a collection of actionable insight cards."
+description: "Configure assistant to help sellers track their daily actions and communications through a collection of actionable insight cards."
 keywords: ""
 ms.date: 10/10/2021
 ms.custom: